 How to pay for long-term care is increasingly on our minds.
-The average nursing home costs a mammoth £36,000 a year.
-We are an ageing population with more and more people in need of care so it’s crucial you find out what help is available and how you can protect yourself from these costs.
+The average nursing home costs a mammoth £33,852 a year.
+We are an ageing population with more and more people in need of care.
+It’s therefore crucial you find out what help is available.
+This is so you can protect yourself from the high costs.

 We are all living a lot longer in the West which is good news, for the most part.
-What it does mean for many, though, is that a fair amount of this extra time is likely to be spent in some kind of care home – whether a basic residential home for the elderly or a full-blown nursing home with constant or partial medical care.
+What it does mean for many, though, is that you are likely to spend a fair amount of this extra time in some kind of care home.
+That could be a basic residential home for the elderly or a full-blown nursing home with constant or partial medical care.

-In England and Wales you’re expected to pay all or part of your fees for care (either at your home or in a care environment), depending on your income and capital.
-Your local council will do a financial assessment before you move into a care home.
+In England and Wales you’re expected to pay all or part of your fees for long-term care (either at your home or in a care environment), depending on your income and capital.
+Your local council will assess your finances before you move into a care home.
 Factors like interest on your property, savings, investments, pensions and benefits will all affect this assessment, or means testing.

-You capital is the phrase used to describe the total amount of your savings, any property you own and any shares you might have.
+You capital is the phrase which describes the total amount of your savings, any property you own and any shares you might have.

 It does NOT include your pension and benefits you might be getting.

 |Amount of your capital||How they will look at your capital|

 |Between £14,250 and £23,250||The local authority will assume that this generates an income and this will be taken into account for your care home fee contributions.|

 |Less than £14,250||This will be ignored and won’t be included in the means test|

 Will I lose my home?